By Chris Manganiello

 - The court has set a very clear expectation that the U.S. Army Corps of Engineers will actively participate in determining what an equitable apportionment will look like.
 The Corps can no longer be a bystander in this case.

-We must cease endless rounds of litigation, and instead focus our resources on sharing our water resources because climate change is real, communities will continue to grow, and our clean water resources are limited.
+We must cease endless rounds of litigation, and instead focus our resources on sharing our water because climate change is real, communities will continue to grow, and our clean water sources are limited.

-This opinion recognized that there will always be a downstream community, farmer or industry that will need clean water for economic sustainability.
+The U.S. Supreme Court’s opinion recognized that there will always be a downstream community, farmer, or industry that will need clean water for economic sustainability.
 The legal battles are not really about which state wins or loses.
 The debate is about community health and economic sustainability in communities spanning three states.